CESSProject/doc-v2/storage-miner/multi-buckets.md

    It should be noted that each storage node should be set up with different working accounts, working paths and ports, etc.

    Please note that when configuring RPC, the first one is the local RPC node address.
-If you use the third type, you only need to configure the external RPC address; the second to fourth RPC addresses displayed in the configuration file are the official CESS recommended addresses.
+If you use the third type, you only need to configure the external RPC address.
 The address displayed in `Boot` is the storage node, boot node, and node address officially provided by CESS.

 3. The storage node directory where the configuration file is configured should be as shown in the figure below：